Strange metal from incoherent bosons: Introduction

-A recent groundbreaking experiment reports the appearance of incoherent transport in the strange metal (SM) phase of the cuprates in the optimally-doped and overdoped regions~\cite{hashimoto2009crossover,chen2019incoherent}.
-At high magnetic fields, the magnetoresistance also displays a positive linear-in-$H$ dependence~\cite{giraldo2018scale,Hussey2020}, in addition to a linear-in-$T$ dependence at low fields.
-Furthermore, there are reports of linear in field magnetoresistance in the electron-doped cuprates~\cite{sarkar2019correlation}, iron chalcogenide~\cite{HusseyFe_MR}, and iron pnictides~\cite{hayes2016scaling}.
-Moreover, this component of the conductivity is insensitive to the magnetic field's orientation, implying a vanishing Hall conductivity~\cite{putzke2019reduced}.
-Such vanishing Hall conductivity is also reported in the normal state of the cuprates~\cite{shi2019magnetic} and in the superconducting (SC) thin films~\cite{breznay2017particle}, among others.
-Thus, the mysterious SM phase acquires another ingredient -- On the one hand, it shows linear-in-$T$ resistivity with the optical conductivity following the clasic Drude form, and the detection of an incoherent transport component insensitive to the orientation of the magnetic field.
-On the other hand, the experimental result since the early days of the cuprates~\cite{clayhold1989hall,Hall_Manko_92} exhibits a second transport time $\hbar\tau_{H}^{-1}\sim T^{2}$ which controls the cotangent of the Hall angle~\footnote{Defined as $\cot\theta_H=\sigma_{xx}/\sigma_{xy}$ where $\sigma_{xx}$ and $\sigma_{xy}$ are, respectively, the longitudinal and the Hall conductivities.} over the whole phase diagram.
+Recently, the strange metal (SM) is gaining impetus with the observation of mysterious incoherent carriers in the optimally-doped and overdoped cuprates~\cite{hashimoto2009crossover,chen2019incoherent}.
+Over the region where the dc-resistivity is most linear, there is a significant reduction of the Hall carriers~\cite{putzke2019reduced,PRBGreven20}, suggesting short-lived carriers responsible for the transport.
+Furthermore, at high magnetic fields, the magnetoresistance also displays a linear in field evolution in hole-doped cuprates~\cite{giraldo2018scale, Hussey2020} which is further confirmed in other compounds~\cite{sarkar2019correlation,HusseyFe_MR,hayes2016scaling}.
+Such incoherent conductivity is insensitive to the magnetic field's orientation, again implying a vanishing Hall conductivity~\cite{Hussey2020}.
+Thus, the mysterious SM phase acquires another element: On the one hand, it shows linear-in-$T$ resistivity with the optical conductivity following the classic Drude form, and with an additional incoherent transport component insensitive to the orientation of the magnetic field.
+On the other hand, the experimental result since the dawn of the cuprates~\cite{clayhold1989hall,Hall_Manko_92,barivsic19} exhibits a second transport time $\hbar\tau_{H}^{-1}\sim T^{2}$ which controls the cotangent of the Hall angle\footnote{Defined as $\cot\theta_H=\sigma_{xx}/\sigma_{xy}$ where $\sigma_{xx}$ and $\sigma_{xy}$ are, respectively, the longitudinal and the Hall conductivities.} over the whole phase diagram.
+A consistent theory for strange metal must reconcile all these unusual behaviors, which still remains a fundamental challenge in condensed matter physics.